Barnegat High School: Athletics

 The Barnegat High School Bengals compete in Division B South of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.
 The league operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
-With 684 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
-The school was classified by the NJSIAA as Group II South for football for 2018–2020.
+With 684 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
+The school was classified by the NJSIAA as Group III South for football for 2024–2026, which included schools with 695 to 882 students.

 The school participates as the host school / lead agency in a joint ice hockey team with Lacey Township High School.
 The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.

 As of the 2009 season, 10 varsity football players had moved on to NCAA college play in the first five seasons of the program.
-The varsity track teams had successful 2010 spring track seasons, with the women's team going 6-1 (winning B-South) and the men's team finishing undefeated with a 7-0 record for the first time ever and winning B-South.
+The varsity track teams had successful 2010 spring track seasons, with the women's team going 6-1 (winning B-South) and the men's team finishing undefeated with a 7–0 record for the first time ever and winning B-South.

 Music

-Barnegat High School's music department is led by faculty members Natalie Altonjy and Anthony Orecchio.
+Barnegat High School's music department is led by faculty members Natalie Altonjy and Daniel McGrath.
 The music department offers a wide range of musical ensembles and academic classes.
-Instrumental ensembles include the 9th grade Concert Band and intermediate Band, directed by Orecchio.
+Instrumental ensembles include the 9th grade Concert Band and intermediate Band, directed by McGrath.
 He also directs the advanced Wind Ensemble and Jazz Ensemble.
 Smaller groups include the Brass Ensemble and Pit Orchestra.
 Vocal Coordinator Altonjy leads the Chorus and Select Choir, as well as the after school Chorus Club.
 The ensembles perform and compete numerous times throughout the year.
 The department's dedication to high-quality musical performance has been recognized throughout the state.

 Academic classes offered by the music department include Intro to Music, Intro to Film, 20th Century Music, Music Theory I, AP Music Theory and Classical Guitar Workshop.

 The department also includes an award-winning marching band.
 The Barnegat High School Marching Bengals compete in Tournament of Bands Chapter 1 as a Group II band.
 In 2008 and 2009, the Marching Bengals were named the Group II Regional Champions in Chapter 1.
 The band currently competes in group I and placed 2nd in the Chapter I Championships with a score of 89.9.
 The Color Guard placed 1st.
 They also received Best Visual.

 Administration

 The school's principal is Patrick Magee.
-His administration team includes two vice principals.
+His administration team includes three vice principals.